KinveyApps/StatusShare-iOS/README.md

 ### Controlling Data Visibilty
 * The `WriteUpdateViewController` lets the user choose the post visibility through a toggle button in the toolbar.
 This affects the `globalRead` property of the post through the created update's `KCSMetadata` object.

+### User Location
+* The `WriteUpdateViewController` lets the user tag the update post with the device's current location.
+This uses the `CLLocationManager` class to get the location (assuming the user has granted location permission to the app).
+This data is stored in the special `KCSEntityKeyGeolocation` field, which allows for `KCSQuery` geo-queries on the updates (although not yet done in this sample, see the [Kinvey GeoTag](https://github.com/Kinvey/KinveyGeoTag) for sample code).
+* There are additional methods in this version of `KinveyKit` to convert `CLLocation` objects to NSArrays for serialization to the backend.

 ### Taking Advantage of 3rd-Party APIs
 * While you can link arbitrary APIs on the backend, I wanted to provide an example of using the `KCSStore` protocol to extend the library through creating custom data sources. `GravatarStore` connects to [Gravatar](http://en.gravatar.com/site/implement/)'s API to load images to represent each user.
-    * `GravatarStore` uses `queryWithQuery:` to make calls to the gravatar API.
+    * `GravatarStore` uses `queryWithQuery:` to make calls to the Gravatar API.
 The input query is the username, for this example.
     * The `GravatarStore` class can be used as-is by any other application that wants to use Gravatar images. <font size=-1>(just be sure to also copy `MD5Helpers`)</font>

 ## System Requirements
 * iOS 5 or later (uses storyboards)
-* KinveyKit library 1.5.0 or later
+* KinveyKit library 1.7.0 or later
+* Facebook SDK 3.0 or later